-Flap Technique repositions a woman’s own muscle, fat and skin to create or cover the breast mound.
-Two basic types of tissue flaps are be used: pedicle flap, which retains an attachment to the original blood supply, and free flap, which does not, and often involves microsurgery to create a new blood supply.
+Flap techniques reposition a woman’s own muscle, fat, and skin to create or cover the breast mound.
+Two basic types of tissue flaps are used: pedicle flap, which retains an attachment to the original blood supply, and free flap, which does not and often involves microsurgery to create a new blood supply.

 In some instances, a saline or silicone implant can be placed immediately following a mastectomy to create a breast mound.

 After the implant is in place, Dr. Rottman will use skin grafting or other specialized techniques to recreate the nipple and areola.